mgei/trading-series/README.md

 5. Relative Strength Rotation Strategy: Crude vs. Gold (https://youtu.be/ZEFKeAPsFXc)
 6. Leveraged ETFs: Is compounding decay really a thing?
 7. Leveraged ETFs: Short to harvest the performance lag?

+(...)

+19. Income funds and their value decay